 Jeju Dongmun Traditional Market is famous for providing the freshest seafood caught right from the sea around Jeju.
 Visitors will be able to get a taste of freshly caught fish prepared as hoe (sliced raw fish) or some of Jeju’s local food and produce such as omegi tteok (Jeju-style rice cake), gogi guksu (meat noodle soup), and hallabong citrus fruit.
 The market not only has delicious foods but also souvenirs, making the market a popular shopping attraction among tourists.

-Busan Gukje Market is a major attraction in Busan.
-The market served as a filming site for several films and variety shows, which only boosted the popularity even more.
+Busan Gukje Market served as a filming site for several films and variety shows, which only boosted the popularity.
 Lines of souvenir shops and wholesale dealers selling machinery, electrical supplies, kitchenware, and clothing can be found along the maze-like market streets.
 Popular foods at Busan Gukje Market include bibim dangmyeon (spicy glass noodles), yubu jeongol (fried tofu hot pot), and ssiat hotteok (seed-filled griddlecake), which are all specialty foods of Busan.

 Busan's Bupyeong Market, also known as the Kkangtong (tin can) Market, was the first night market to open in Korea.
 Although the market remains open during the day, it really comes alive at night with bustling visitors and lines of vendors serving street foods from all over the world.
 Other attractions such as Jagalchi Market, Yongdusan Park and Bosu-dong Book Street are also nearby, allowing visitors to conveniently explore the neighborhood.

 Chuncheon Romantic Market, a popular traditional market in Chuncheon, is famous for its delicious dak gangjeong (glazed fried chicken bites) and dakgalbi (spicy stir-fried chicken).
 The market opened in 1960 and since then, it has been selling a wide variety of goods, including hanbok, bags, shoes, clothes, electronics, jewelry, food, and more.
 Artwork depicting scenes of Korea’s traditional marketplaces decorate the alleys, allowing visitors to enjoy art as they explore the market.